BASIC Atom

 Basic Atom refers to a line of self-contained microcontrollers from Basic Micro.

 Like the Basic stamp, the Basic Atom line is based upon various microchips pre-programmed with an interpreter, making it easy to change "programs", as they are only "data" being interpreted.
+Basic Atom refers to a line of self-contained microcontrollers from Basic Micro.
 A compiler converts a high level language into the interpretive "code" which is then loaded in as data, and run.